 Emperor Nero

-Emperor Nero: Life, Sporus Succession, Rome Fire, Achievements, and Death
+Emperor Nero: Life, Sporus Succession, Great Fire of Rome, Achievements, and Death

-Emperor Nero, born Lucius Domitius Ahenobarbus, was the fifth Roman Emperor of the Julio-Claudian dynasty, ruling from 54 to 68 CE.
+Nero, born Lucius Domitius Ahenobarbus, was the fifth Roman Emperor of the Julio-Claudian dynasty, ruling from 54 to 68 CE.
+His reign is remembered for remarkable accomplishments shadowed by controversy and turmoil.

 DOB